Still time to get those new antennas up before the first frost!

-We are now stocking the MK-484 TRF Radio on a Chip in a TO-92 package; see the parts page.
-We also offer a full kit based on the MK-484; see the Kits page and the anodized front panel picture below.
+We continue to stock the MK-484 TRF Radio on a Chip in a TO-92 package; see the parts page.
+We also offer a full kit based on the MK-484; see the Kits page.

-Click on the ultrasound kits page to see our new 12-inch diameter 8-inch focal length clear plastic parabolic dish and the upgraded and new RX3 Receiver, designed for finding power line RF interference and listening to bats and other bio-sources in the 35-45 kHz ultrasound band! !
+Click on the ultrasound kits page to see our 12-inch diameter 8-inch focal length clear plastic parabolic dish and the upgraded RX3 Receiver, designed for finding power line RF interference and listening to bats and other bio-sources in the 35-45 kHz ultrasound band!